openstack/openstack-ansible/doc/source/admin/scale-environment.rst

       # openstack-ansible openstack.osa.setup_infrastructure -e galera_force_bootstrap=true

 #.
-Once infrastructure playboks are done, it's turn of openstack services to be
+Once infrastructure playboks are done, it's turn of OpenStack services to be
    deployed.
 Most of the services are fine to be ran with limits, but some, like keystone, are not.
 So we run keystone playbook separately from all others: